KMGING/reference-checker/README.md

 - `data/unresolved_pdf_rules.txt`
 - `data/unresolved_xlsx_rows.json`

-当前本地数据生成 267 条可用 IEEE 期刊/杂志记录和 314 条通用/会议单词缩写。XLSX 中存在格式化产生的空行；数量指可用数据记录，不是工作表最大行号。
+The current local data contains 267 usable IEEE journal/magazine records and 314 general/conference word abbreviations.
+The XLSX includes blank rows caused by formatting; these counts refer to usable data records, not the maximum worksheet row number.

-更新 IEEE 文件时建议：
+Recommended steps when updating IEEE files:

-1. 保留旧文件备份，但不要改写 IEEE 原文件。
+1. Keep backups of old files, but do not modify the original IEEE source files.
-2. 用新版本替换 `references/` 中对应 DOCX/PDF 或 XLSX。
+2. Replace the corresponding DOCX/PDF or XLSX in `references/`.
-3. 重新运行 `build_rule_database.py`。
+3. Run `build_rule_database.py` again.
-4. 查看 `unresolved_pdf_rules.txt` 和 `unresolved_xlsx_rows.json`。
+4. Review `unresolved_pdf_rules.txt` and `unresolved_xlsx_rows.json`.
-5. 用自己的 `.bib` 样例执行 `--fix`，再运行 `verify_fixed_bib.py` 验证修复结果。
+5. Run `--fix` on your own `.bib` sample, then run `verify_fixed_bib.py` to verify the fixed result.

-## 已知限制
+## Known Limitations

-- 自带解析器面向常见 BibTeX；复杂 BibLaTeX 值拼接、跨字段宏表达式或严重损坏条目可能需要人工处理。
+- The bundled parser targets common BibTeX.
+Complex BibLaTeX value concatenation, cross-field macro expressions, or heavily damaged entries may require manual handling.
-- 纯文本参考文献只能做保守模式诊断，不能可靠恢复所有字段。
+- Plain-text references can only be diagnosed conservatively and cannot reliably recover all fields.
-- 非 IEEE venue 只使用本地指南中的词级规则；未覆盖的词不会猜测。
+- Non-IEEE venues use only word-level rules extracted from the local guide; uncovered words are not guessed.
-- DOCX 表格能可靠提取当前指南；不同版式 PDF 的表格文本可能进入 unresolved 文件，需要人工核对。
+- DOCX tables can be extracted reliably for the current guide.
+Tables in differently formatted PDFs may be written to unresolved files and require manual review.
-- 期刊工作簿包含历史 acronym/缩写；运行时以每行首个当前参考缩写作为主要值，并保留原始别名和来源行。
+- The journal workbook contains historical acronyms and abbreviations.
+At runtime, the first current reference abbreviation in each row is used as the primary value while preserving original aliases and source rows.
-- 格式检查通过不等于作者、题目、年份、卷期、页码和 DOI 已与出版社元数据核验。
+- Passing the format check does not mean author, title, year, volume, issue, pages, or DOI metadata has been verified against publisher records.

 ## License